Does home insurance cover mold damage?

 Aesthetics are far from the biggest complaint, though.
-In many cases, mold growth is harmful to the health of your family, contributing to respiratory problems that can lead to severe complications.
+In many cases, mycotoxins found in mold are harmful to the health of your family, contributing to respiratory problems that can lead to severe complications.

 Treating mold can be quite a production.
 You may suspect that you have a mold problem if you smell it or feel symptoms.
 Most people describe mold as smelling “musty”—the same odor that you’d associate with an old house.
 Physical symptoms caused by a mold infestation can include: